dustywhite7/pythonMikkeli/courseSlides/4 - Pandas.md

 What are the ways that we have learned so far to handle data?

-- Flat Files
 - Lists of lists
 - Dictionaries

-None of these are particularly conducive to data exploration and quick manipulation
+Neither of these are particularly conducive to data exploration and quick manipulation

 ---

 # Introducing Data Frames

-When we want to manipulate data in a clean and efficient manner, we want to start thinking about data in terms of vectors:
+When we want to manipulate data in a clean and efficient manner, we need to think about data in terms of vectors/columns:

-- Each variable can be considered a vector
+- Each variable can be considered a vector/column
 - Operations on a variable can be applied to all observations uniformly
 - We can quickly reduce the number of variables for specific questions